bryancole/raypier_optics/doc/source/cython_branch_info.rst

 .. module:: cfaces

-  This module contains the concrete implementation of Face classes
+  This module contains the concrete implementation of Face classes.